Need help determining what wheels and tires will fit your S550 Mustang? Check out LMR's 2015-Present Mustang Wheel & Tire Guide!

 It's critical to know what type of wheel you're looking for when determining the bolt pattern on your S550.
 Most S550 Mustang wheels have five lug nuts with a bolt pattern of 114.3mm, which is normally written like this: 5x114.3mm.
 Now that you've gathered all of the essential measurements, it's time to figure out what size wheel and tire you'll need!

 Depending on the year and model, Ford has used a number of offset and backspacing combinations for their longest-running pony car!
 We go through factory wheel diameters, bolt patterns, stud sizes, center bore, and offset for the S550 Mustang generation in particular.
-For the 2015-2021 Mustang EcoBoost, Mustang V6, Mustang GT or GT Premium, and Shelby GT500 vehicles, we list any additional wheel fitment specifications below:
+For the 2015-present Mustang EcoBoost, Mustang V6, Mustang GT or GT Premium, and Shelby GT500 vehicles, we list any additional wheel fitment specifications below:

 Deep-dish wheels are those with spokes that are significantly lower than the lip.
 The hub mounting surface is usually behind the wheel centerline, resulting in a negative offset.
 They're made to offer your S550 Mustang the most tire depth possible, giving it an aggressive, muscular look.
-LMR carries a variety of S550 Mustang Deep Dish Wheels to give you some variety in your negative offset appearance.
+LMR.com carries a variety of S550 Mustang Deep Dish Wheels to give you some variety in your negative offset appearance.

-What size tires should I obtain for my Mustang from 2015 to 2021?
+What size tires should I obtain for my Mustang from 2015 to present?
 This is a frequently asked question, so to assist you in making this difficult decision, we've assembled all the information you'll need in one simple guide!
 One popular build customers enjoy is the staggered setup in which there are wider tires in the back compared to the front.
 We'll go through the suggested tire sizes for the front, drag front runners, and back below: